 Colleges can take advantage of standard technology, for example, a single Mifare card may be used for cashless authentication as well as access control or print management.
 The same applies to universities where cashless EPOS may be expanded to multiple outlets.
 Specific products may be blocked, so for example students may use cashless in the student’s union but not for the purchase of alcohol.

 The one common factor when it comes to education EPOS systems, and a key difference to contactless credit/debit card transactions, is that activity is tracked.
-Parents can view each transaction, the time of the transaction and details of the purchase as well as being able to monitor the balance.
+Parents can view each transaction, the time of the transaction and details of the purchase as well as be able to monitor the balance.
 More than one pupil or student may be added to a single account.

 Cashless reports and analytics provide management teams with great insights into spending patterns and trends.
-Where there is a need to measure spend and drive campus retention, the data is highly valuable in terms of creating promotions that reward students for spending on campus or with university services.
+Where there is a need to measure spending and drive campus retention, the data is highly valuable in terms of creating promotions that reward students for spending on campus or with university services.